-The Top 5 Organic Fertilizers for Container Vegetable Gardening
+The Top 5 Organic Fertilisers for Container Vegetable Gardening

 I remember my first attempt at a balcony garden – a sad, wilting pepper plant in a pot too small.
 It wasn’t until I discovered the power of organic fertilizers that my urban jungle truly flourished.
 Container gardening, especially vertical gardening, presents unique challenges.
 Nutrients leach out quickly, and plants need a consistent boost to reach their full potential.
 In this article, we’ll explore the top 5 organic fertilizers to help your container vegetables thrive, whether you’re working with a small balcony or a full-fledged vertical garden.